jeskodes/milestone-project-1-jesk/README.md

 The footer was designed to be fully responsive, with a `flex-direction:row;` layout for desktops and a `flex-direction:column` layout for mobiles.
 In the end, due to time constraints, it follows just a `flex-direction:row;` format.
 It's fully responsive and this doesn't impact significantly on the final desktop rendering.

-The original desktop mockup on made on [repl:it](https://replit.com/@JessicaClark6/footer)
+The original desktop mockup made on [repl:it](https://replit.com/@JessicaClark6/footer)

 ![Desktop Layout Design ](https://github.com/jeskodes/milestone-project-1-jesk/blob/main/documentation/readmeimages/desktop_layout_footer_design.png)